 You may be spending time resting during the end of your pregnancy or trying to find a way to decompress while baby sleeps—in any scenario, picking up a book is a great option.
-With no shortage of parenting books out there, it can be hard to choose one that you actually want to read!
-There are books for laid back parents, old fashioned parents, parents with anxiety, new parents, parents over 40, and so much more.
-To help you with your book search, I’ve chosen 6 books that I love and we feel can be helpful for any parent, no matter your parenting style or views.
+With no shortage of parenting books out there, it can be hard to choose the one you want to read!
+There are books for laid-back parents, old-fashioned parents, parents with anxiety, new parents, parents over 40, and so much more.
+To help you with your book search, I’ve chosen six books that I love and feel can be helpful for any parent, no matter your parenting style or views.

-So pick up one of these books, enjoy your relaxation time, and learn a little bit along the way, too.
+So pick up one of these books, enjoy your relaxation time, and learn a little along the way.

 French parenting has been a topic of discussion for a long time.
 Americans often look at French children in awe as they behave so well and always say please and thank you.
 So how do they do it?
-This book gives a bit of insight into the way French parents raise their children.
-You will learn tips on how to be hands-on without being smothering, how to instill the importance of manners and even how to get your kids to eat different types of food.
+Bringing Up Bébé gives a bit of insight into the way French parents raise their children.
+You will learn tips on how to be hands-on without being smothering, instill the importance of manners, and get your kids to eat different types of food.

-If you feel like you need a laugh, this book is perfect for you.
+This book is perfect for you if you feel like you need a laugh.
 Jenny McCarthy doesn’t hold anything back in this book, discussing all the changes women go through during pregnancy and childbirth—the good, the bad, and the not-so-pretty.
-Each page is sure to make you laugh and the quick read will have you feeling understood and ready for this new life.
+Each page is sure to make you laugh, and the quick read will have you feeling understood and ready for this new life.

-This one is focused on life skills and a great read for new parents and experienced parents alike.
-It puts a big emphasis on social and thinking skills, proving that a well-rounded child is more than just how smart they are academically.
+This one is focused on life skills and is a great read for new parents and experienced parents alike.
+It emphasizes social and thinking skills, proving that a well-rounded child is more than just how smart they are academically.

-Love languages are extremely important when it comes to the way your child expresses and reacts to emotion.
-But they can be tricky too—there are five different love languages and sometimes, it can be hard to pinpoint which one your child falls into.
-This book explains in detail each of the languages and helps you understand your child.
+Love languages are critical when it comes to the way your child expresses and reacts to emotion.
+But they can be tricky, too—there are five different love languages, and sometimes, it can be hard to pinpoint which one your child falls into.
+This book explains each of the languages in detail and helps you understand your child.
 Finding their love language is a great step in bonding with your child, whether they are newborns or teenagers.